mvslovers/hashmap/README.md

 A simple generic hashmap, and double linked list, implementation in C.

+*This fork is a port that is providing a JCC compatible version of hashmaps.*
 ## Usage

 All hash map API functions are prefixed as `hashMap*`.